PhilipSnows/quartz/content/Commandment 07.md

 Remember the Dragon's Rule: **when in doubt, hoard it.**

 ## Gold
->“Must be nice, to have so much money you don’t notice if a pocketful of Galleons goes missing.”
+>[!quote] “Must be nice, to have so much money you don’t notice if a pocketful of Galleons goes missing.”
+>
->— Ron "F2P King" Weasley
+>—Ron "F2P King" Weasley

 ![600](https://i.imgur.com/82CaNV7.png)